-It is not uncommon for one parent to allege that the other parent has a drug or alcohol issue when a couple split up.
-Why?
-Well sometimes the drug or alcohol consumption is mentioned in passing as ‘no big deal’ with an acknowledgement that the parent is great with the kids; in other families there is a genuine concern for the children as the alcohol or drug consumption has gone beyond recreational use and was the reason behind the relationship breakdown.
-Finally, sometimes allegations are made that are untrue as a means to stop contact or the alcohol or drug use is blown out of all proportion to the reality as a justification to stop the children seeing the other parent.
+There are many reasons why substance abuse allegations can be made after a separation or divorce.
+Sometimes the drug or alcohol consumption is mentioned in passing as ‘no big deal’ with an acknowledgement that the parent is great with the kids.
+In other families there is a genuine concern for the children as the alcohol or drug consumption has gone beyond recreational use and was the reason behind the relationship breakdown.
+Worryingly, sometimes allegations are made that are untrue as a means to stop contact or the alcohol or drug use is blown out of all proportion to the reality as a justification to stop the children seeing the other parent.

 The issue of drug and alcohol testing in divorce and children cases has hit the headlines with reports in the Daily Mail that James Stunt allegedly provided false samples for drug testing during his divorce from Petra Ecclestone.

 If one parent uses drugs or alcohol it can have an impact on their ability to look after their children or impact on how much time they should spend with the children.
-Many parents, despite the trauma of a split, are able to sort out child care and contact arrangements with the help of a solicitor, mediator or therapist, working around the alcohol or drug issues.
+Many parents, despite the trauma of a split, are able to sort out child care and contact arrangements with the help of a Cheshire children law solicitor, mediator or therapist, working around the alcohol or drug issues.

-Where drug or alcohol abuse is denied or parents can’t reach agreement on the impact, if any, the drug / alcohol use should have on the child care arrangements the parents may have to ask the Court to decide how much time the children should spend with each parent and under what conditions.
+Where drug or alcohol abuse is denied or parents can’t reach agreement on the impact, if any, the drug / alcohol use should have on the child care arrangements the parents may have to ask the court to decide how much time the children should spend with each parent and under what conditions.

-A parent can ask the Court to order that drug or alcohol testing is undertaken by the other parent before contact with a child takes place.
-The parent who is alleged to have a drug or alcohol issue can refuse to be tested and the Court can’t force him or her to undergo a test.
+A parent can ask the court to order that drug or alcohol testing is undertaken by the other parent before contact with a child takes place.
+The parent who is alleged to have a drug or alcohol issue can refuse to be tested and the court can’t force him or her to undergo a test.
 Obviously questions may be asked about the reason for the refusal and sometimes inferences can be drawn.

-The Court is normally robust in looking behind the reasons why testing is being sought.
-Background information is needed, for example if a parent alleges that the alcohol misuse by the other parent is longstanding but before the split up both parents shared the care of the children the question could be raised about why the alcohol or drug use is now a welfare concern for the children.
-If only occasional drug use is alleged a Court may want to question if the usage impacts on the children before ordering tests, for example if a has always parent limited recreational drug usage to times that the children aren’t being looked after by them.
+The court is normally robust in looking behind the reasons why testing is being sought.
+Background information is needed, for example if a parent alleges that the alcohol misuse by the other parent is longstanding but before the split up both parents shared the care of the children.
+The question could be raised about why the alcohol or drug use is now a welfare concern for the children.
+If only occasional drug use is alleged a court may want to question if the usage impacts on the children before ordering tests, for example if a parent has always limited recreational drug usage to times that the children aren’t being looked after by them.

-Why does the Court take this approach to drug and alcohol testing?
+Court approach to drug and alcohol testing

-If there are serious concerns about a child’s welfare, either before or after drug or alcohol testing, the Court can ask CAFCASS or Social Services to prepare a report.
-The Court can also order expert reports such as psychological assessments or can make referrals for parents to attend parenting courses.
+If there are serious concerns about a child’s welfare, either before or after drug or alcohol testing, the court can ask CAFCASS or Social Services to prepare a report.
+The court can also order expert reports such as psychological assessments or can make referrals for parents to attend parenting courses.
 There are lots of reasons why these referrals are made; sometimes to help family dynamics where there is a parent with an alcohol or drug issues or, in other extremes, where false allegations of drug usage have been made and the family need help with parental alienation issues.